Lakerunner CLI

 Environment Variables

-Set the following environment variables to connect the CLI to your Lakerunner instance:
+Set the following environment variables to connect the CLI to your Lakerunner instance.

 export LAKERUNNER_QUERY_URL=<your-lakerunner-query-url>

-export LAKERUNNER_API_KEY=<your-api-key>| Variable | Description | Required |
+setx LAKERUNNER_API_KEY "<your-api-key>"| Variable | Description | Required |

 |---|---|---|